 How to Change Your Web Host Without Negatively Affecting SEO

 Migrating your website from one host to another is no easy undertaking.
-Whether you’re relocating your site because you want to save money with a new shared host, or you need the space and control that a virtual private server or a dedicated server has to offer, you need to be careful every step of the way.
-One misstep during the execution, and you could not only lose essential files; you could lose your current search engine ranking.
+Whether you’re relocating your site to save money with a new shared host or need the space and control that a virtual private server or a dedicated server offers, you must be careful every step of the way.
+One misstep during the execution and you could not only lose essential files; you could lose your current search engine ranking.

-SEO Inc can help with any migration issues, and complete the migration process seamlessly.
-Check out our SEO Services as once the site migration is completed, we will make sure you do not lose any of your hard-earned rankings and visibility.
+SEO Inc. can help with any migration issues and complete the migration process seamlessly.
+Check out our SEO Services, as once the site migration is completed, we will ensure you do not lose any of your hard-earned rankings and visibility.
 We’ll go into more detail, but here are the necessary steps you need to take when migrating your website:

 • Create a Full Backup of Your Site